 - Increases Know, Like, Trust factor.
 Before your potential clients and customers will do business with you, they need to feel that they know, like, and trust you.
 Build that KLT factor with a consistent message across all customer touchpoints.

-- A broader base of content to pull in targeted traffic.
+- Creates a broader base of content to pull in targeted traffic.
 ‘Nuff said.

 - Targets by customer buying stage.
 If you have mapped out your customer’s Buying Journey, you can repurpose existing content to more specifically target specific stages of that journey.